Moving on? Then it's time to compare next-time buyer mortgages

 Your existing mortgage may have come with an introductory deal, such as a fixed-rate period or a tracker-rate period.
-If this is at an end and you’re currently paying your lender’s standard variable rate then you should be free to move to an alternative deal without penalty.
+If this is at an end and you’re currently paying your lender’s standard variable rate, then you should able to move to another deal without penalty.

-However, if you're currently locked into a mortgage deal you'll need to check whether you’re liable for any early repayment charges, as these can run to thousands of pounds.
+However, if you're currently locked into a mortgage deal you'll need to check whether you’re liable for any early repayment charges, as these can cost thousands of pounds.

 If you are still in an initial term, you may still be able to move and take your existing mortgage with you to your new property without paying early repayment charges.
 This is known as porting your mortgage.

-However, porting a mortgage isn’t always straightforward - you'll effectively have to re-apply for the mortgage, so the lender will need to see your bank statements, as well as proof of income, again.
+However, porting a mortgage isn’t always simple.
+You'll effectively have to reapply for the mortgage, so the lender will need to see your bank statements – as well as proof of income – all over again.

-What’s more, while your circumstances might not have changed, your mortgage provider’s lending criteria might have got stricter, meaning you might not be eligible to borrow as much and port your mortgage.
+Your mortgage provider’s lending criteria might have also have gotten stricter, meaning you might not be able to borrow as much and port your mortgage.

 A mortgage adviser (like the ones at MortgageGym) can help you work out the most cost-effective options, so it's well worth seeking advice when planning your move.

-Remember that, as well as conveyancing costs for your new property, you'll also have to pay these costs on the home you’re selling.
+Remember that, as well as conveyancing and survey costs for your new property, you'll also have to pay these costs on the home you’re selling.

-Don’t forget to include the cost of removals - get at least three different quotes from removal companies so you can get an average cost and leverage to bargain.
+Don’t forget to include the cost of removals – get at least three different quotes from removal companies so you can get an average cost and leverage to bargain.

 You'll need to complete a form about the fixtures and fittings in your current property, and your conveyancer will also have to get copies of your Land Registry title deeds.

-Providing all goes according to plan, your buyer will then pay a deposit - typically 5% of the sale price - when contracts are exchanged.
+Providing all goes according to plan, your buyer will then pay a deposit – the lowest amount is usually 5% of the sale price – when contracts are exchanged.

-When the sale is completed, the buyer will pay the full cost of the property and your conveyancer will hand over the title deeds to their conveyancer.
+When the sale's completed, the buyer will pay the full cost of the property and your conveyancer will hand over the title deeds to their conveyancer.

-If the property you're moving to is more expensive than your existing property and you're taking out a larger mortgage, you may want to consider arranging additional life insurance to cover the extra borrowing.
+If the property you're moving to is more expensive than your existing property, requiring you to take out a larger mortgage, you may want to consider arranging additional life insurance to cover the extra borrowing.